rsyslog/rsyslog-doc/source/configuration/modules/imfile.rst

 * rsyslog must be running while file is rotated, otherwise lines after last reading position won't be processed
 * once rsyslog ends with remaining lines, it will start reading new file from the beginning.

-Have in mind that files aren't monitored using paths, but have a *file handler* which doesn't change if file is renamed.
+Keep in mind that files aren't monitored using paths, but have a *file handler* which doesn't change if file is renamed.

 Module Parameters
 *****************